 2. Walk or Bicycle Everywhere You Can

 Use muscle power: Bike or walk to the grocery store, library, or to your child's school or sports events.
 Go for a 30-minute family walk after dinner instead of heading right for the television.
-Track everyone's mileage or steps with a pedometer, and try to add more distance every week.
+Track everyone's steps with a pedometer, and try to add more distance every week.
 Use a family exercise log or colorful stickers to track your progress.
 Put your log or chart on the refrigerator as a reminder to keep up the good effort together.